barundel/terraform-aws-iam/README.md

 ## Maintenance

-This project is maintained [Martin Etmajer](https://github.com/barundel), anyone is welcome to contribute.
+This project is maintained [Ben](https://github.com/barundel), anyone is welcome to contribute.

 ## Getting Started